* Moody’s cuts France credit rating

 By Chuck Mikolajczak

-NEW YORK, Nov 20 (Reuters) - U.S. stocks fell on Tuesday as a credit downgrade of France by ratings agency Moody’s and a huge accounting charge by Hewlett-Packard gave investors reasons to pull money off the table after a two-day rally.
+NEW YORK, Nov 20 (Reuters) - U.S. stocks were set for a slightly lower open on Tuesday as a credit downgrade of France by ratings agency Moody’s and weak earnings by Hewlett-Packard gave investors reasons to pause after a two-day rally.

 Moody’s Investors Service cut France’s sovereign rating by one notch to Aa1 after the market’s close on Monday, citing an uncertain fiscal outlook as a result of the weakening economy.